atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 13. server decodes it

-14. if that name does not exist in request list & friend list & himself
+14. iff that name does not exist in request list & friend list & himself

 15. add username to request list